 Tags are also instrumental for creating targeted alerts that can help you surface insights and identify trends across specific subsets of your Azure resources.

 For example, you could create an alert to get notified when an important resource group starts to experience an increased rate of throttling errors.
 If this issue is not temporary (e.g., someone is conducting load tests), you may want to look into optimizing your queries and/or repartitioning data so that you can distribute transactions across more than one partition.
 The service documentation contains more guidelines for troubleshooting issues like this once you’re alerted to them.

 Monitor Azure Storage (and more)

-If you’re already using Datadog and you’d like to start monitoring Azure Storage, first set up the main Azure integration, if you haven’t done so already.
-Then turn on the integration for Azure Storage and enter your account name and the read-only Shared Access Signature (SAS) token that was generated by this script.
+If you’re already using Datadog and you’d like to start monitoring Azure Storage, simply set up the main Azure integration, if you haven’t done so already.

-If you’re not currently using Datadog, but would like to bring more observability to your Azure cloud infrastructure and services, get started with a free 14-day trial.
+If you’re not currently using Datadog, but would like to get deeper visibility into your Azure cloud infrastructure and services, get started with a free 14-day trial.